milanwiedemann/asd123/README.md

 #> [1] "measure_t3_i1" "measure_t3_i2"
 ```

-The output list can also be sorted according to the second specifyer
+The output list can also be sorted by the new specifyer that was added
-that is added by using the argument `sort = "current"`.
-Now a list with
+by using the argument `sort = "current"`.
+Now a list with two vectors is
-two elements gets returned, one for each indicator that was added.
+returned, one vector for each indicator that was added.

 ``` r
 create_var_names(var_name = "measure", str = "t", n = 3) %>%